freenode/web-7.0/content/kb/general/cloaks.md

 They can also help obscure your IP from casual observers, to a certain degree
 - but see the weaknesses section below.

-Bots can also be cloaked to indicate their owner - unaffiliated bot cloaks take the form `unaffiliated/bot/accountname`, where the accountname in that case is the bot owner's account name, not the bot's account.
+Bots can also be cloaked to indicate their owner - unaffiliated bot cloaks typically take the form `unaffiliated/owneraccountname/bot/botaccountname`.

 Gateway cloaks